 CONSEQUENCE Core Business Operational impact with low level of disruption and/ or cost.
+Adverse impact on the delivery of a few key divisional strategic priorities with minimal impact to the University.
+Material adverse impact to the achievement of divisional strategic objectives and has some flow on effect to the University strategy.
 Significant adverse impact to the achievement of divisional strategic objectives and affects a few major University strategic priorities.
 Inability to execute the divisional strategy and has substantial, widespread and/ or sustained impact on the delivery of the University strategy.
-Reputation routine management short term disrepute with with one of with one of the short term adverse publicity.
+Reputation Temporary issue resolved with routine management.
+Short term disrepute with short term adverse publicity.
 Significant damage to our relationships with one or more stakeholders and /or minimal impact to UoM's brand.
 Damage to relationship with one or more key stakeholders lasting more than 12 months and/or has a material impact to UoM's brand Enduring and significant damage to UoM's brand, affecting social licence to operation and relationships with multiple key stakeholder groups.
-Health, Safety and Wellbeing Injuries involving first aid, medical treatment and/or mild counselling. edical treatment and/or mild hospitalisation, surgery or rehabilitation and/or moderate injuries of up to ten individuals and/or Multiple fatalities and/ or serious permanent injuries involving more than ten individuals and/or serious psychiatric intervention.
-Legal and Regulatory Minor non-compliance/ breach.
-Litigation with a low level estimated liability.
-Litigation with moderate Non-compliance/ breach involving a major investigation or review by a regulator/ authority and material penalty.
+Health, Safety and Wellbeing Injuries involving first aid, medical treatment and/or mild counselling.
+Injuries requiring short term hospitalisation, surgery or moderate counselling.
+Permanent injuries requiring long term treatment, hospitalisation and/or rehabilitation and/or moderate involvement of psychological treatment.
+Single fatality or serious permanent injuries of up to ten individuals and/or significant psychiatric intervention.
+Multiple fatalities and/ or serious permanent injuries involving more than ten individuals and/or serious psychiatric intervention.
+Legal and Regulatory Litigation with a low level warning and l Non-compliance/ breach involving a major investigation or review by a regulator/ authority and material penalty.
 Litigation with material estimated liability.
 Significant and/ or multiple non- compliances/ breaches with significant penalties, fines and/ or imprisonment of responsible officer(s).
 Complex litigation incurring significant estimated liability.
-Serious and/or multiple non-compliances/ breaches that could result in multiple fines, penalties, imprisonment of officer(s) and/o the loss of licence or prohibition to operate .Highly complex and protracted litigation with extreme level of estimated liability.
-Likelihood Insignificant Minor Moderate Major Severe Very likely > 80% Occurs regularly or expected to occur r Medium High re Medium Medium High Very High Very High Likely 60% - 80% Has occurred before and will occur in most circumstances High Very High Very High Possible 40% - 60% Not uncommon and can be reasonably expected to occur n and Low Medium Medium High Very High Unlikely 20% - 40% May occur but not anticipated Low Low Medium High High Very unlikely < 20% Unusual, infrequent or rare Low Low Low Medium High
+Serious and/or multiple non-compliances/ breaches that could result in multiple fines, penalties, imprisonment of officer(s) and/ or the loss of licence or prohibition to operate .Highly complex and protracted litigation with extreme level of estimated liability.
+Likelihood Insignificant Minor Moderate Major Severe Very likely > 80% Occurs regularly or expected to occur Medium High High Very High Very High

+Likely 60% - 80% Has occurred before and will occur in most circumstances Medium Medium High Very High Very High Possible 40% - 60% Not uncommon and can be reasonably expected to occur Low Medium Medium High Very High Unlikely 20% - 40% May occur but not anticipated Low Low Medium High High Very unlikely < 20% Unusual, infrequent or rare Low Low Low Medium High